MicrosoftDocs/azure-video-indexer/azure-video-indexer/create-account.md

 - Only paid accounts are available on Azure Government.
 - No manual content moderation available in Azure Government.
 In the public cloud, when content is deemed offensive based on a content moderation, the customer can ask for a human to look at that content and potentially revert that decision.
-- For Azure Government, we don't present a Bing description of celebrities and named entities identified.
+- For Azure Government, a Bing description of celebrities and named entities identified isn't presented.
 It's a UI capability only.

 ### Prerequisites for connecting to Azure Government